Succession Planting Basics

 Digging In – Again!

-Planting the same crop in the same space is as simple as pulling out a crop once you’ve finished harvesting and replanting.
-If you practice no-till gardening, you can even just cut at the soil level and leave the roots intact to keep feeding the soil while you start your next crop.
+Planting another crop in the same space is as simple when you practice no-till gardening, you just cut at the soil level and leave the roots intact to keep feeding the soil while you start your next crop.

 In general, look for quick maturing varieties.
-The ‘days to maturity’ should be listed on any seed packet.
+The ‘days to maturity’ should be listed on all seed packets.
 This is really helpful for figuring out if you’ll be able to harvest before winter comes knocking.

 FIND YOUR FIRST + LAST FROST + FREEZE DATES IN MINNESOTA

 With roughly 140 days of frost-free growing, it’s good to choose some crops that can take the cold of the bold north!
-But if you want to extend your growing season by popping up a low tunnel, read more HERE.
+But if you want to extend your growing season you can learn how to pop up a low tunnel.

 Direct Seeding vs. Potting

 I like starting most succession seedlings in pots or trays (only direct sowing roots crops like carrots and radishes) for fall crops.
 This gives them a chance to start growing earlier, sometimes weeks before the space is open in the garden.
 I can give them the perfect growing medium to really start the plant babies off right!
-I can also move the whole tray of seedlings to the shade on really hot days.
+I can also move the whole tray of seedlings to the shade on really hot days, or under cover during storms.
 This makes for less stressed seedlings, which means better harvests in the end.

 When direct sowing in the intense sun of mid summer, cover direct with a thin layer of mulch to help keep the tops layer of soil damp enough to aid in germination.
 Dried leaves, straw or a burlap sack can work wonders.
 Consider sowing in an area that gets afternoon shade, or pop up a shade cloth to help provide a little escape from the intense afternoon sun!